a11m234/PX4-installation/readme.md

     sudo apt install libfuse2 -y
     sudo apt install libxcb-xinerama0 libxkbcommon-x11-0 libxcb-cursor-dev -y
     ```
-    * After installing the requiremnets https://docs.qgroundcontrol.com/master/en/qgc-user-guide/getting_started/download_and_install.html go to this website and find the QGC.AppImage file and download it or otherwise
+    * After installing the requirements https://docs.qgroundcontrol.com/master/en/qgc-user-guide/getting_started/download_and_install.html go to this website and find the QGC.AppImage file and download it or otherwise
     * Download QGC from this link https://d176tv9ibo4jno.cloudfront.net/latest/QGroundControl.AppImage.
+    * Now go to the folder where it is downloaded and Run below
+    ```bash
+    chmod +x ./QGroundControl.AppImage
+    ./QGroundControl.AppImage   # (or double click)
+    ```

 ## Step 4: Install ROS 2 Humble Hawksbill